jundalisay/superb/content/en/research/chau-ju-kua/chun-fan-chi/22-arabs.md

 In 1007, they accompanied a tribute mission from Southern Vietnam and were treated with most particular attention,.
 They were allowed to visit the Buddhist and Taoist temples and  the Imperial gardens and parks.

-In 1008-1017, while the Emperor was absent in the eastern part of the poses, the chief Topoli — 1017), while the
+In 1008-1017, while the Emperor was absent in the eastern part of the poses, the chief Topoli was allowed to give his presents directly to the Emperor on the Tai-shan (where he had gone to sacrifice).
-Empire
-for sacrificial pur-
-expressed the wish to be'allowed to 25 present his tribute presents in person (to the Emperor) on the T'ai-shan (where he had gone to sacrifice).

-In 1011, while the Emperor had gone to Fonyin to make sacrifices, the envoy (T'o-p'o-li) came again, and was ordered by the Emperor to follow the Court.
+In 1011, while the Emperor had gone to Fonyin to make sacrifices, the envoy (Topoli) came again, and was ordered by the Emperor to follow the Court.

-According to an old Cantonese tradition, an Arab man named Wusihuluhua 130 years.
+According to an old Cantonese tradition, an Arab man named Wusihuluhua who lived to be 130 years.
-He had double ear-beadings and an extraordinarily imposing aspect.
+- He had double ear-beadings and an extraordinarily imposing aspect.
-Stated that long ago, impelled by the journey to China. gown and a silver girdle, to"
-He
-himself
-his high regard for the civilization of the 35
-Empire, he had embarked on a ship of the Ku-lo ("^ made
+- He said that he had a high regard for Chinese civilization and so he went to China on a ship from the Kulo country.
-He
-country and had
-The Emperor presented him with a brocade which he added a piece of silk
+- The Emperor presented him with a brocade gown and a silver girdle, to which he added a piece of silk

-1205— 1208)
- 1094

 In 1086-1094 and 1205-1208, the Arabs sent missions to Court with tribute.